Cosentyx (Secukinumab)

 Overdose Information

-If you think you’ve used too much Cosentyx, seek immediate medical attention even without symptoms.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital emergency department.
+If you suspect an overdose of Cosentyx, seek immediate medical attention by contacting your doctor or going to the nearest emergency department.

 Frequently Asked Questions